 I painted a poster for the gig.

 Over the years I lost the Island recordings.
-Danny and I moved to Wales and started the Green Man Festival, (and a family) and life took over.
+Danny and I moved to Wales and started the Green Man Festival, started a family and life took over.

-In 2019, my cousin Christine Olga who lives in Scotland, got in touch to say she still had a cassette I had sent her.
+Last year my cousin Christine Olga who lives in Scotland, got in touch to say she had a cassette I had sent her years ago.
 She posted it to me and I was thrilled to hear those precious recordings again.
 I got them mastered and Bob and I chose a running order.

 It gave me great delight to release them, at last, on my blog label.

-I made a video for ‘Love Expression‘, using footage I found on YouTube, of London in the late 1990s.
+In 2019, I made a video for ‘Love Expression‘, using footage I found of London in the late 1990s.
+This was the last song Danny and I wrote for these sessions and the first where we used the Dr Rhythm drum machine in the studio.

 A few months later, this song was re recorded for the debut It’s Jo and Danny album, ‘Lank Haired Girl To Bearded Boy.’ and was Pete and Geoff’s Single of The Week on their drive time show on Virgin Radio.

-I really hope anyone listening loves these recordings as much as I do!
+I really hope anyone listening loves these as much as I do!